-- I. Abstract and paper outline: each student will write a paper based on a topic of each student's choice that should be cleared with the professor via abstract and paper outline that will be submitted to the instructor on or before 29 Sept, I I:59 p.m.
+- I. Abstract and paper outline: each student will write a paper based on a topic of each student's choice that should be cleared with the professor via abstract and paper outline that will be submitted to the instructor on or before 27 Sept, II:59 p.m.
 The abstract should be no longer than a paragraph, along with an outline that details how the paper is to be structured. - 2.
 One Op-ed article: each student will be responsible for writing one Op-ed article on a topic of substantive relevance of their choosing.
 The goal should be to write about an issue of importance that offers a critical examination and analysis.
-The Op-ed will be due on or before 13 October, 11:59 p.m. - 3.
-15-18-page research paper: The research paper should be related to a substantive issue that relates in some fashion to the concepts of justice, truth, and reconciliation that are dealt with in this class.
-The paper is due on or before 10 November, 11:59 p.m. - 4.
+The Op-ed will be due on or before 9 October, 11:59 p.m. - 3.
+13 15-page research paper: The research paper should be related to a substantive issue that relates in some fashion to the concepts of justice, truth, and reconciliation that are dealt with in this class.
+The paper is due on or before 30 October, 11:59 p.m. - 4.
 Discussion forum/blog: students will be expected to engage in weekly class discussions/blogs.
 The class forum will discuss topical issues and current events.
 Each student will have to respond to a question and set of issues.
 In addition, each student must provide at least one written response to one colleague's weekly post.
-Each forum will begin on Monday, 4 p.m. of each week, and will remain open until 11:59 p.m., Friday.
-Unless otherwise stated, for each discussion, submit 1 initial entry of 250-300 words and at least 1 reply to your colleagues' entries of 100-150 words.
+Each forum will begin on Monday of each week, and will remain open until 11:59 p.m., Friday.
+Unless otherwise stated, for each discussion, submit 1 initial entry of 250-300 words and at least 1 reply to your colleagues' entries of 100-150 words. - 5.
+All blogs, discussion postings and papers are due by 11:59 pm on the noted day and will be considered late if submitted after this time.
+No late blogs and discussion posts will be accepted without prior discussion and approval from the instructor.
+Absent prior communication, failure to complete an assignment on its due date will result in a grade penalty.
+All late assignments will be penalized by one-third letter grade per day (i.e., an A assignment turned in one day late is an A-, two days late a B+, etc.) except in cases of medical/family emergency or COVID-related issues.
+I understand that emergencies happen; please contact me sooner, rather than later, if you find it difficult to keep up with your work, are falling behind in the class, or are having problems and difficulties of any kind.
+We are in a global pandemic and these are particularly difficult and scary times.
+I will work with you, and if I can't help you, will direct you to someone who can.
+There are LOTS of campus resources (both virtual and in-person) available; so do use them, and again, I will do my best to work with you on whatever you might be facing.
+However, I cannot help you if you do not let me know ahead of time, so please let me know beforehand, so that we can work something out.